Local-global questions for divisibility in commutative algebraic groups: On Problem 2 and Cassels' question

 Then the local-global divisibility by $q$ holds in $H^r(k,\A)$. \end{thm}

 Theorem \ref{Creu1} has an extension to the case when $k$ has positive characteristic, that was implemented by Creutz and Voloch in \cite{CV}.
-When $\A$ is an abelian variety principally polarized, then $\A\simeq \A^{\vee}$ and $\Sha(k,\A)$ is a finite group.
-Therefore the triviality of $\Sha^1(k,\A[q])$ is a sufficient condition to the local-global divisibility by $q$ in $H^r(k,\A)$, for every $r\geq 0$.
+The triviality of $\Sha(k,\A[p^l])$, for every $l\geq 1$, implies an affirmative answer in $\A^{\vee}$ over $k$ to Cassels' question for $p$ and to Problem \ref{prob2} for every power of $p$.
+When $\A$ is a principally polarized abelian variety, then $\A\simeq \A^{\vee}$.
+In this last case, the triviality of $\Sha(k,\A[p^l])$, for every $l$, is a sufficient condition to have an affirmative answer to Cassels' question for $p$ in $\A$.

-\begin{cor} Let $\A$ be an abelian variety principally polarized defined over a number field $k$.
-If $\Sha^1(k,\A[q])=0$, for some positive integer $q$, then the local-global divisibility by $q$ holds in $H^r(k,\A)$, for every $r\geq 0$. \end{cor}
+\begin{cor} Let $\A$ be a principally polarized abelian variety defined over a number field $k$.
+If $\Sha(k,\A[p^l])=0$, for some prime number $p$ and some positive integer $l$, then the local-global divisibility by $p^l$ holds in $H^r(k,\A)$, for every $r\geq 0$. \end{cor}

-In \cite{CS} the authors give some sufficient conditions to have an affirmative answer to Cassels' question in the case of an abelian variety.
-In fact, for a fixed prime $p$, they show some sufficient conditions to have $\Sha(k,\A[p^n])=0$, for every $n\geq 0$.
+In addition, Creutz proved that if $\A$ is principally polarized and $\Sha(k,\A)$ is finite, then the condition $\Sha(k,\A[p^l])\neq 0$ implies that for some $r\geq 0$ the local-global divisibility by $p^l$ fails in $H^r(k,\A)$ \cite[Proposition 2.2.]{Cre2}.